Javier Milei: Early life and education

 The collapse of Argentina's exchange rate led to Milei's interest in economics in the early 1980s.
-Milei studied introductory economics and the law of supply and demand, which he thought seemed at odds with the ongoing hyperinflation; he said he saw people "throwing themselves on top of the merchandise" in a supermarket and began to study economics in more detail to understand it.
+Milei studied introductory economics and the law of supply and demand, which seemed to him at odds with the ongoing hyperinflation; he said he saw people "throwing themselves on top of the merchandise" in a supermarket and began to study economics in more detail to understand it.

-He specializes in economic growth and has taught courses in economics at Argentine universities and abroad.
-He was the author of more than 50 academic papers by 2016.

-By 2016, he became chief economist at Máxima AFJP, a private pension company, and served as head economist at Estudio Broda, a financial advising company, and Corporación América.
-Additionally, he was a government consultant at the International Centre for Settlement of Investment Disputes and a senior economist at HSBC Argentina.
-He served as chief economist at several national and international government public bodies.
-Since 2012, Milei has led the Economic Studies division at Fundación Acordar, a national think tank.
-He is also a member of the B20 and a member of the Economic Policy Group of the International Chamber of Commerce, an advisor to the G20.
 For 15 years, he worked at the private company Corporación América as the chief economist and financial adviser to Eduardo Eurnekian.

 Milei is the author of several books, including El camino del libertario.
-He has a notable presence on television, with a 2018 ranking by Ejes showing him as the most interviewed economist on TV, at 235 interviews and 193,347 seconds.
+He has a notable presence on television, with a 2018 ranking by Ejes showing him as the most interviewed economist on TV, at 235 interviews totaling 193,347 seconds.
 Milei also hosted his own radio show, Demoliendo mitos (Demolishing Myths), featuring regular appearances by Alberdian and right-wing libertarian personalities, including the economist and businessman Gustavo Lazzari, the lawyer Pablo Torres Barthe, and the political scientist María Zaldívar.